4zzi/external-executor/README.md

 # Requirements to run this
 Dotnet 9.0
 Dotnet 9.0 SDK
-Changing the bat file
+changing the batch file and
-Visual Studio 2022 (or 2026)
+visual Studio 2022